 NC-SI Over RBT Interface Pins – OCP Bay (Primary Connector)

 This section provides the pin assignments for the NC-SI over RBT interface signals on the Primary Connector OCP bay.
-The AC/DC specifications are defined in Section XXX.
-An example connection diagram is shown in Figure 19.
+The AC/DC specifications are defined in the NC-SI specification.
+An example connection diagram is shown in Figure 17.

-Refer to the NC-SI Specification for implementation and timing details.
-For the purposes of this specification, the min and max length of the NC-SI signals shall be between 2 inches and 4 inches.
-The traces shall be implemented as impedance controlled 50 Ohm nets.
+For the purposes of this specification, the min and max electrical trace length of the NC-SI signals shall be between 2 inches and 4 inches.
+The traces shall be implemented as 50 Ohm impedance controlled nets.

-Table 14: Card Pin Descriptions – NC-SI Over RBT
+Table 15: Pin Descriptions – NC-SI Over RBT